Daniel-Aragao/TogglToJira/README.md

 ## Automating
 To make it run daily you might add it to your system job runner

 > Before setting it up, try running in preview mode to be sure you are happy with what you see.
-Try `up-time yesterday -p`
+Try `up-time yesterday`

 ### Windows Task Scheduler
 1. Open task scheduler, this should be installed in every windows